Douglas Bader: "Big Wing" tactic

-As a friend and supporter of his 12 Group commander, Air Vice Marshal Trafford Leigh-Mallory, Bader joined him as an active exponent of the controversial "Big Wing" theory which provoked much debate in the RAF during the battle.
+As a supporter of his 12 Group commander, Air Vice Marshal Trafford Leigh-Mallory, Bader joined him as an active exponent of the controversial "Big Wing" theory which provoked much debate in the RAF during the battle.

 Bader was an outspoken critic of the careful "husbanding" tactics being used by Air Vice Marshal Keith Park, the commander of 11 Group.
 Park was supported by Fighter Command Air Chief Marshal Sir Hugh Dowding, the overall commander.

-Bader vociferously campaigned for an aggressive policy of assembling large formations of defensive fighters north of London ready to inflict maximum damage on the massed German bomber formations as they flew over South East England.
+Bader, from his position north of Park's area of operation, campaigned for a policy of assembling large formations of defensive fighters north of London ready to inflict maximum damage on the massed German bomber formations as they flew over South East England.
+The other side of this argument is that in the time it took to organise such large formations after take-off, the enemy could bomb their targets and only be engaged on the way back to their bases.

 As the Battle progressed, Bader often found himself at the head of a composite wing of fighters consisting of up to five squadrons, known as the "Duxford Wing".
-Achievements of the Big Wing were hard to quantify, as the large formations often took too long to form up, over claimed victories, and too often did not provide timely support of the over-committed 11 Group.
-The episode probably contributed to the departure of Park, who was replaced with Leigh-Mallory in November 1940, and Dowding.
+Achievements of the Big Wing were hard to quantify, as the large formations often took too long to form up, over-claimed victories, and too often did not provide timely support of the over-committed 11 Group.

+The episode probably contributed to the departure of Park to an appointment in Malta. replaced with Leigh-Mallory in November 1940.

+Meanwhile Dowding. was retired, having come to the end of his RAF service.

 While it is not known whether Mallory and Bader were aware that the claims of the RAF and Big Wings were exaggerated, they certainly tried to use them as a potent tool with which to remove Park and Dowding from command and pursue the Big Wing tactic.

 After the war, Bader insisted that both he and Leigh-Mallory wanted the Big Wing tactic enacted in 12 Group only.
 They both believed, according to Bader, that it was impractical to use it in 11 Group, as the command was located too close to the enemy and would not have enough time to assemble.

 RAF ace Johnnie Johnson offered his own view of Bader and the Big Wing:

 During the Battle of Britain, Bader used three Hawker Hurricanes.
 The first was P3061, in which he scored six air victories.
 The second aircraft was unknown (possibly "P3090"), but Bader did score one victory and two damaged in it on 9 September.
 The third was V7467, in which he destroyed four more and added one probable and two damaged by the end of September.
 The machine was lost on 1 September 1941 while on a training exercise.

 On 12 December 1940, Bader was awarded the Distinguished Flying Cross (DFC) for his services during the Battle of Britain.
 His unit, No. 242 Squadron, had claimed 62 aerial victories.
 Bader was gazetted on 7 January 1941.
 By this time, he was an acting squadron leader.